readthedocs/blog/sphinx-search-as-you-type.rst

     :width: 100%
     :target: /_static/in-doc-search-demo.gif

-- Multiple Hits Per Search Result: This is one of the highly requested features.
+- **Multiple Hits Per Search Result**: This is one of the highly requested features.
-  Now, we support results from the sections of the docs, clicking on which will take you to that particular section and not just to the top of the result page.
+  We now support search results from the sections of the docs, clicking on which will take you to that particular section and not just to the top of the result page.

-- Code Search: We now support code search.
+- **Code Search**: We now support code search.
 If you want to search a particular function or an API endpoint -- you can just type your query and you will find it in the results.
   Eg: ``api/v3/`` or ``module.function``.

+- **Search Analytics**: We now have support for search analytics.
+  These analytics makes it easy to know what the users are looking for in your documentation.
+  You can see these analytics in your project admin dashboard.
+  Currently, this feature is in beta state and and is available under a `feature flag`_.
+  We plan to make this available for everyone soon.
+  If you want to test this feature out and help giving us feedback, please contact us via `GitHub issues`_.

 What Next?
 ----------